krahets/hello-algo/en/docs/chapter_computational_complexity/space_complexity.md

 ### 1. &nbsp; Constant Order $O(1)$ {data-toc-label="1. &nbsp; Constant Order"}

-Constant order is common in constants, variables, and objects whose quantity is independent of the input data size $n$.
+Constant order is common for constants, variables, and objects whose number is independent of the input data size $n$.

 It should be noted that memory occupied by initializing variables or calling functions in a loop is released when entering the next iteration, so it does not accumulate space, and the space complexity remains $O(1)$: